MohaKhalifa/LR/README.md

 # LR
-- yes we're in lil niggaaaa
+- This markdown file is divided into tow sections: 1.Bash 2.Ps each containing usfull commands
 - from the terminal
+# Bash
-# Setting up a repo from the terminal
+>   Setting up a repo from the terminal
 ```
  gh auth login
  cd [repo dir]